mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ```
 This code ensures the database is created and up-to-date and uses the `UserManager<T>` class, which is provided as a service by ASP.NET Core Identity for managing users.
 The database is searched for the `Admin` user account, which is created—with a password of `Secret123$` —if it is not present.
 Do not change the hard-coded password in this example because Identity has a validation policy that requires passwords to contain a number and range of characters.

-- To ensure that the Identity database is seeded when the application starts, add the `IdentitySeedData.EnsurePopulated(app)` statement shown below to the `Program.cs` file
+- To ensure that the Identity database is seeded when the application starts, add the `IdentitySeedData.EnsurePopulated(app)` statement shown below to the `Program.cs` file.

 ```
   . . .